 Planned giving experts say 25% of Americans make regular charitable gifts, 50% are occasional givers, and 25% are Ebenezer Scrooge.
 If you are among the 75% charitably inclined, you can use a Charitable Remainder Trust (CRT) to return your IRA to the pre-SECURE Act glory days of the stretch-out IRA.

 - Your estate planning attorney will create a Charitable Remainder Trust (CRT), which can pay your children 5% per year for their lifetime, and when your surviving child has passed away, the charity of your choice will receive the remainder.

 - After you sign your CRT, you name your CRT as the beneficiary of your IRA.

-- When you pass away, your IRA will be distributed to the CRT, tax-free, and and the investments will grow tax free.
+- When you pass away, your IRA will be distributed to the CRT, tax-free, and the investments will grow tax-free.

 - The annual distributions to your children are taxable to them as ordinary income - just like an IRA, but the distributions can stretch-out for your children's lifetime - way longer than the ten-year SECURE Act term.